 - Naming a guardian for your children – If you have children who are still minors, you need to designate who will become their guardian.
 You should also designate who would become the guardian in the event that both you and your spouse die at the same time.

 Many people do not realize that a will does more than simply designate who receives their estate.
 These other legal matters make it important to have one.

 It is important to know what your will cannot do.
 The biggest misconception is that a will can provide funeral instructions.
 A will cannot do this, although it can bring attention to a separate document that outlines your funeral instructions.
 This will ensure that your executor knows about it.

 A will also cannot set conditions on your possessions.
 For example, if you wanted to leave your granddaughter college tuition, but only until she has finished college, your will would not be able to do that.
 You may want to consider setting up a trust instead, which can place any number and kind of conditions on your possessions that you desire.

-The first step in setting up your will is speaking with a will lawyer in Chandler, AZ.
+The first step in setting up your will is speaking with a will lawyer.
 A legal professional will be able to help you with every step in the process.